Team-NiMO/MPC_Amiga/README.md

 4. cd catkin_workspaces/amiga_ws
    source devel/setup.bash
    roslaunch robot_localization amiga_imu_gps.launch
+   NOTE: This command will launch rviz.
+You must drive the robot forward manually to orient itself with RTK base station.
 ```
 These commands will start all the sensors and you are ready to go to collect waypoints and start the controller.